vb-consulting/Norm.net/Documentation/introduction.md

 var list = result2.Tolist();
 ```

-Or combine `Linq` statements with the iterator returned from the Read method:
+Or, simply combine `Linq` statements with the iterator returned from the `Read` method:

 ```csharp
 using System.Linq;